As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQ About Rockhounding in South Dakota

-Still did not find the answer to your answers about rockhounding in South Dakota?
+I still have not found the answer to your questions about rockhounding in South Dakota.
 Find frequently asked questions in the section below:

 Where Are the Agate Beds in South Dakota?

-The agate beds in South Dakota is a reference for the Fairburn Agate Beds that are located 12 miles north-east or Fairburn town, in Custer County.
-The agate beds are located in Buffalo Gap national Grassland, and contain vast amounts of rocks, minerals, and fossils, particularly the elusive and world famous Fairburn agates.
+The agate beds in South Dakota are a reference for the Fairburn Agate Beds located 12 miles northeast of Fairburn town, in Custer County.
+The agate beds are located in Buffalo Gap National Grassland and contain vast amounts of rocks, minerals, and fossils, particularly the elusive and world-famous Fairburn agates.

 What is South Dakota’s State Fossil?